Deltares-research/HydroFlows/docs/user_guide/examples/intro.rst

 =================

 In this section we provide some example notebooks to illustrate possible applications of HydroFlows.
-The example workflows can with some test data for a specific region in Northen Italy, but they can be easily adapted to other regions by changing the input data.
+The example workflows fetch test data for a specific region in Northen Italy for demonstration purposes, but they can be easily adapted to other regions by changing the input data.
 Currently, all applications are focused on flood hazard and risk assessments.
 A full list of the available examples is provided below.